SuryaNarayanaa/unbound-hack/README.md

    - Option to "Remember key" (stores in localStorage)
    - Click "Continue" to authenticate
 4. **Authentication**:
-   - API key is sent to `/api/me` endpoint
+   - API key is sent to Convex query `queries.getMe`
    - Backend validates the key (hashes it and looks up user)
    - User information is returned (id, name, role, credits)
 5. **Dashboard Redirect**: Upon successful authentication, user is redirected to `/dashboard`